 Resilience Scorecard

 The Resilience Scorecard is computed live during the fault injection phase.
-It distills raw metrics into four research-backed indicators that together answer: is this system resilient, degrading, or collapsing?
+It distills raw metrics into research-backed indicators that together answer: is this system resilient, degrading, or collapsing?

 RESILIENCE SCORECARD